jrdeslippe/perfportsite/docs/case_studies/amr/parallelism.md

+# Parallelization

+BoxLib implements parallelization through a hybrid MPI+OpenMP approach.

-## Parallelization
+## MPI

-In BoxLib, parallelization is realized through a hybrid MPI+OpenMP approach.
-It decomposes the problem domain into rectangular boxes, and distributes these among MPI processes.
+At the coarsest level, BoxLib decomposes the problem domain into rectangular boxes, and distributes these among MPI processes.
 Each process follows an "owner computes" model, wherein it loops over its own boxes, executing Fortran kernels on each box in series.

+## OpenMP

 BoxLib adds an additional layer of parallelism within each MPI process through OpenMP threading, specifically by decomposing its set of boxes into a set of smaller "tiles", which are then distributed among OpenMP threads.
 Although